Black Friday in the United States

 |Schwarzer Freitag (Black Friday)||German|

-Other holidays in November 2015 in United States
+Other holidays in November 2016 in the United States

 - All Saints' Day – Tuesday, November 1, 2016

 - All Souls' Day – Wednesday, November 2, 2016